COVID-19 Vaccines For Kids Ages 5 to 11 With Diabetes: What to Know

-This follows the FDA and CDC fully signing off on an EUA (Emergency Use Authorization, which is the same as what was done for the original wave of COVID-19 vaccines for adults) for the Pfizer/BioNTech vaccine for children ages five and above.
+This follows the U.S. Food and Drug Administration (FDA) and Centers for Disease Control and Prevention (CDC) fully signing off on an EUA (Emergency Use Authorization, which is the same as what was done for the original wave of COVID-19 vaccines for adults) for the Pfizer/BioNTech vaccine for children ages 5 and above.
 The Pfizer vaccine is currently fully approved for ages 16 and above.

 The FDA issues EUAs before full approvals out of an abundance of caution.
 Their approval process is rigorous and includes not only a thorough review of clinical trials that include thousands of participants, but also ensures manufacturing practices are safe.